 Each cabin has a verandah where you can sit in the evenings with a glass of wine.

 There is also a communal kitchen and dining area where guests can sit and relax with a cuppa.

 Breakfast is provided too and since this is an exotic fruit farm, it includes a basket of amazing tropical fruits.

 travel nq fast facts:

 - Cape Tribulation is in the Daintree Rainforest at the northern end of the sealed road section before it becomes the Bloomfield Track.

-- There are other plenty of other places to stay further south in the Daintree.
+- There are other accommodation options further south in the Daintree.

 - Take insect repellent (rainforest = mozzies!)